-In 2007, ADF&G revised the Southern Alaska Peninsula Caribou Herd Operational Plan (Draft) to reflect the separation of the SAPCH and the UCH (ADF&G and FWS 2007).
+In 2007, ADF&G revised the Draft Southern Alaska Peninsula Caribou Herd Operational Plan to reflect the separation of the SAPCH and the UCH (ADF&G and FWS 2007).
 To date, no formal management objectives have been defined by ADF&G for the UCH due to the difficult logistics in accessing the island.
 General ADF&G management objectives are to keep the Unimak Herd at 1,000 to 1,500 animals due to limited habitat on the island.
-In lieu of a formal management plan for the UCH, management objectives for the SAPCH, as outlined in the 2007 Southern Alaska Peninsula Caribou Herd Operational Draft Plan, may provide a framework for the population management objectives of the UCH.
-The SAPCH draft management plan is to sustain a total population of 3,000-3,500 animals, maintain a fall bull:cow ratio of 20-40:100, and discontinue harvest when the SAPCH is below 875 and has been in a period of decline for three years (ADF&G and FWS 2007).
+In lieu of a formal management plan for the UCH, management objectives for the SAPCH, as outlined in the 2007 Draft Southern Alaska Peninsula Caribou Herd Operational Draft Plan, provide a framework for the population management objectives of the UCH.
+The Draft Southern Alaska Peninsula Caribou Herd operational management plan objectives are to sustain a total population of 3,000-3,500 animals, maintain a fall bull:cow ratio of 20-40:100, and discontinue harvest when the SAPCH is below 875 and has been in a period of decline for three years (ADF&G and FWS 2007).